 Drew grew up in Sherman, Texas.
 He completed his undergraduate studies at Texas A&M University, where he was the co-founder of the Gamma Chapter of Beta Upsilon Chi, America’s largest Christian social fraternity.
 Drew graduated cum laude from Regent University School of Law in 1999.

 Drew and his wife, Clarissa, have 2 boys, Justus and Austin.
 The Christmans are actively involved in their church and local community.
-Drew serves on the board of directors of Serve Denton, as faculty of BYX COR leadership training, as worship leader for Recovery and home group leader at The Village Church.
-He is a member of the Family Section and the Entertainment and Sports Law Section of Texas State Bar.
+Drew serves on the Executive Board of Directors of Serve Denton, and is a member of Texas Land and Title Association as well as the Family Section and the Entertainment and Sports Law Section of Texas State Bar.

 Email Mr. Christman’s Executive Assistant, Jenn Howard: firstname.lastname@example.org